Proper Body Landmark Subset Enables More Accurate and 5X Faster Recognition of Isolated Signs in LIBRAS: Landmark-based ISLR Framework

-\paragraph{ASL Signs Challenge 2nd-place (ASL-2nd)} Also derived from the Google ASL Signs Challenge on Kaggle, this configuration (Figure \ref{fig:strategies}, col. 5) replicates the subset from the runner-up solution \citep{peaceteam2023secondplace}, comprising 80 keypoints concentrated on the lips, hands, and body pose.
+Also derived from the Google ASL Signs Challenge on Kaggle, this configuration (Figure \ref{fig:strategies}, col. 5) replicates the subset from the runner-up solution \cite{peaceteam2023secondplace}, comprising 80 keypoints concentrated on the lips, hands, and body pose.
 Unlike ASL-1st, it preserves a core of pose landmarks to retain postural context (shoulder, elbow, and wrist angles) while still prioritizing manual articulation and the labial region.
 The aim is to balance fine-grained hand discrimination with sufficient global information to disambiguate signs with distinct trajectories or ranges.